-An application of economic analysis to aspects of the global environment; such as pollution, the assignments of property rights, increasing population, and natural resource conservation.
+An application of economic analysis to the study of environmental issues; such as pollution, the assignments of property rights, increasing population, and natural resource conservation.
+Analytical tools, such as benefit-cost analysis, will be explained and applied to problems with environmental dimensions.
 Junior/senior status recommended.
 (Global Issues/Nonwestern Studies).
 Three semester hours.